Curiosity + Connection

-Montessori Learning Studio is a space for children (ages 3-8) and parents to learn and grow together.
-Each session begins and ends with circle time, with plenty of time and freedom to explore materials carefully curated to guide their learning in between.
-Parents stay for the session, observing their child, assisting when needed, and enjoying time with other parents.
+Montessori Learning Studio is a place for children (18 months - 6 years old) and parents to explore, discover, and grow together.
+Each session ends with circle time, with time to play with materials that spark curiosity.
+Parents stay to observe, assist, and connect with other parents.

 FAQ